Honest comparison

 AI Calling Agent (us) Smith.ai Ruby Receptionists Goodcall / Rosie

-Complex empathy edge cases transfers, books callback human strength human strength similar to us
+Complex empathy edge casestransfers, books callbackhuman strengthhuman strengthsimilar to us

-honest take
+Honest take

-When AI wins, and when a human service still does.
+when a human service does.

 AI calling agent wins for